10 month course Booking Terms & Conditions: ‘Living Fearlessly with Change’ (only).

 - Participants are asked to commit to completing the whole 10 month course.

 - Participants are asked to commit themselves to all aspects of this course, with the intention to participate fully and therefore be of support to each other, as well as getting the most from it.

 Applying for the Course

 - Please fill out an application form and this will be reviewed by the teachers of the course.
-We will let you know the outcome of the application within 2 weeks.
+We will let you know the outcome of your application within 2 weeks.

 - If you are offered a place, we will ask you to pay a deposit.

 - Your booking is confirmed once a deposit has been paid and you have received written confirmation of your place from Gaia House.